If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 2308 Wilhelmshaven

 The Town Hall in Rüstringen [left] was built in 1928–1929 by Fritz Höger.
 The impressive clinker construction became a landmark of Wilhelmshaven and often is lovingly called "the castle at the sea".
-After the amalgamation of Wilhelmshaven and Rüstringen in 1937 it became the town hall of the unified city.
-The impressive tower (height 49 metres) was also used as a water reservoir for the city.
+After the merging of Wilhelmshaven and Rüstringen in 1937 it became the town hall of the unified city.
+The impressive tower (49 metres high) was also used as a water reservoir for the city.
 In 1944 it was hit by bombs and iburnt out; the east wing was almost completely destroyed.
 The reconstruction works that began after the World War II lasted until 1953.

 1657 Wilhelmshaven